jkups/project1/README.md

 #### 3. Investment Dashboard
 All investment activity on each account is logged and a history of succesful transaction presented in a clear to understand dashboard.
 The dashboard shows a list of all investments that have been made on the account, how much was invested and fees paid.
 It also includes a summary at the account level.

+#### 4. Administration
+A backend that allows an administrator to add properties and configure investment parameters like property value, location, minimum investment, etc. The backend also shows a detailed view of all transactions/investment and the associated investment account.

+### Demo Credentials
+Mulka is live!
+Take it for a drive with these demo credentials.
+* User Credentials:
+  * john@gmail.com
+  * password

+* Admin Credentials:
+  * admin@gmail.com
+  * password

-### TODO
+### TODO - Will get to this later... hopefully!
   1. Search function to filter listed properties
   2. A geocoded view of the property listing
-3. Deactivate the property when fully subscribed
-4. Logic of dividend and investment returns
+  3. Logic to calculate dividend and investment returns
-5. Admin / backend setup